TEDxCornell/temp-site/design-plan/design-journey.md

 ### Client Website (Milestone 1)

-NOTE: after we met with the client, we wrote the rationale together.
+NOTE: after meeting with the client, we discussed and wrote the rationale together.

 > Tell us about the website that your client wants.
 > Tell us the purpose of the website and what it is all about.